jessepav/lacygoill-wiki-backup/process/process.md

 Difference between PID and TID: <https://stackoverflow.com/a/8787888/9780968>

 Update: I think I get it.
-When you start a heavy process, its pid and tid are equal.
+When you start a heavy process, its PID and TID are equal.
-But then,  if it spawns threads,  their tids are  different from the pid  of the heavy process.
+But then,  if it spawns threads,  their TIDs are  different from the PID  of the heavy process.
-You can check  this by looking at the  first line in the output  of the previous `ps(1)` command: the first cmus process has a  pid equal to its tid, but not the other threads.
+You can check  this by looking at the  first line in the output  of the previous `ps(1)` command: the first cmus process has a  PID equal to its TID, but not the other threads.

 ---